venilnoronha/twittercounter4j/README.md

 TwitterCounter4J
 ================
-This is a Java client for accessing the API described at http://twittercounter.com/pages/api.
+A Java client for accessing the Twitter Counter API.
+You can check out the API at http://twittercounter.com/pages/api

 Compiling
 ---------